lucwl/al-cs-notes/Paper 1/10 - Fundamentals of Databases/Fundamentals of Databases.md

 ### Entity-relationship diagrams

-Entity-relationship diagrams (or ER diagrams) are used to graphically represent the relationships between tables in a database.
+Entity-relationship diagrams (or ER diagrams) are used to graphically represent the relationships between tables in a database:
+- Tables are shown as rectangles
+-